List of recurring The Simpsons characters: Cletus Spuckler

 Cletus Del Roy Montfort Bigglesworth Spuckler (voiced by Hank Azaria), commonly called Cletus the Slack-Jawed Yokel, is Springfield's resident hillbilly stereotype, and speaks with a Southern United States accent.
 He is usually portrayed wearing a white sleeveless shirt and blue jeans.

-He was named 7th in IGN's Top 25 Simpsons Peripheral Characters.
+He was named 7th in IGNs Top 25 Simpsons Peripheral Characters.

 Cletus was introduced during the fifth season of the show, in "Bart Gets an Elephant", as one of the "slack-jawed yokels" gawking at Bart's elephant Stampy.
 Cletus' voice is slightly deeper in this initial appearance than in later episodes.
 He, like the Sea Captain before him, was the go-to character for a quick laugh on the show, and is a staff favorite.
 He made several generic appearances on the show before being given his first name in "Home Sweet Homediddly-Dum-Doodily".

 Cletus' low intelligence is usually portrayed as the result of inbreeding and jokes are occasionally made which refer to his partner Brandine being related to him.
 It has been suggested that Brandine is Cletus' mother and sister.
 The two are shown to have a large number of children with stereotypical "hillbilly" names, and add to their family casually.
 In the episode "Apocalypse Cow", one of his many daughters, Mary, received a cow from Bart, which Bart wanted Mary to care for.
 Cletus mistook this for a proposal, and almost married the two.
 He is said to have 70 kids, at least 45 of whom have been named in episodes.

 The first name Cletus came from writer Jeff Martin's boyhood little league baseball coach in Houston, Texas.

 His last name was given as "Del Roy" in the episode "Behind the Laughter".
 In "Marge vs. Singles, Seniors, Childless Couples and Teens, and Gays", his name is given as "Cletus Spuckler" in a news report.
 In the episodes "Sweets and Sour Marge" and "Yokel Hero", he signs his name as Cletus Spuckler.

 Coach Krupt

 Coach Krupt (voiced by Hank Azaria) is the gym teacher at Springfield Elementary School following Miss Pummelhorst's departure to have a sex-change operation.
 He is obsessed with the game Bombardment and plays it relentlessly, spilling over into his personal life when, whilst dining at the Gilded Truffle, he pelts Groundskeeper Wille (who working there as a waiter) with bread rolls and yells "bombardment" when ordering.
 He can be seen in season 20's "How the Test Was Won" training the students for their standardized tests and hurling rubber balls at those who give wrong answers and has since made minor cameos in later episodes.
-He has a wife, daughter, and son.
+He has a wife, daughter and son.